-OMAHA – Beginning today, tickets are on sale for TEDxUNO 2017, which will take place on the University of Nebraska at Omaha (UNO) campus Saturday, Feb.
+OMAHA – Tickets are on sale for TEDxUNO 2017, which will take place on the University of Nebraska at Omaha (UNO) campus Saturday, Feb.
 18 from noon - 6 p.m.

 The theme of this year’s event, “Juxtaposition,” brings together presenters covering a wide range of topics, whether it be terrorism, disease, marriage, communication, activism, or music, from seemingly contradictory or different aspects, but in a way that tells a cohesive and interesting story.